 As I mentioned at the beginning of the article, it took palladium ten weeks to go from $1,300 to $1550 (closing prices) and only three days (really two) to fall $205.

-Furthermore, one of the most significant deficits took place in 2016, but the palladium price only increased $100 that year (started at $560 and ended at $660).
+Furthermore, one of the most significant deficits took place in 2016, but the palladium price only increased by $100 that year (starting at $560 and ending at $660).
 That doesn’t seem like much of a price increase for such a large annual deficit.
-Yes, it’s true that the annual deficits have been higher the past three years, but do investors realize as of the end of 2017 (best data I could find), there was still something like 9.6 million oz of palladium above ground stocks??
+Yes, it’s true that the annual deficits have been higher the past three years, but do investors realize as of the end of 2017 (best data I could find), there was still something like 9.6 million oz of palladium above-ground stocks??
 That data came from the GFMS World Platinum Group Survey 2018, page 25.

 Moreover, 25% of the annual palladium supply in 2017 came from autocatalyst recycling.
 That’s correct; they are recycling a great deal of palladium, nearly 2.2 million oz in 2017 (source GFMS).
 According to GFMS, autocatalyst recycling of palladium has increased from 1.1 million oz in 2009 to a forecasted 2.7 million oz in 2018.